ouktlab/espnet_asr_extrakit/README.md

 - Speech recognition using WFST LM (weight finite state transducer, language model) as a character-level **decoding** constraint
   - This LM is used during decoding.
 Not for rescoring.
 - Utilization of the traditional explicit grammar-based LM and N-gram LM constructed by using openfst tools
-  - the behavior of ASR in our examples looks like the traditional ASR style using acoustic model (Katakana recognition) and language model (Katakana to KanaKanaji conversion)
+  - the behavior of ASR in our examples looks like the traditional ASR style using acoustic model (Katakana recognition) and language model (Katakana to KanaKanji conversion)
   - but ASR models for this WFST LM are not limited to the Katakana model
 - Any pronunciation spotting: speech recognition by allowing a partial arbitrary character sequence in a grammar network by using *any matching tag*